Inder-singh001/Docker/README.md

 - Your container is ready for work!

 ### Creating a container with own image
 Let's create a contianer by creating an image in which we will work in [PYTHON](https://docs.docker.com/language/python/).
-Create a simple python application using Flask framework, make a directory
+Create a simple python application using Flask framework in your favourite IDE or Text Editor (we recommend to use [Visual Studio Code](https://code.visualstudio.com/download)), make a directory
 > $ cd /path/to/python-docker \
   $ pip3 install Flask \
   $ pip3 freeze | grep Flask >> requirements.txt \